Ukraine thwarts Russian advances; fight rages for Mariupol

 Russia’s far stronger, bigger military has many Western military experts warning against overconfidence in Ukraine’s long-term odds.
 Russia’s practice in past wars in Chechnya and Syria was to grind down resistance with strikes that flattened cities, killed countless civilians and sent millions fleeing.

 But Russian forces appeared unprepared and have often performed badly against Ukrainian resistance.
-The U.S. estimates Russia has lost a bit more than 10 percent of the overall combat capability it had at the start of the fight, including troops, tanks and other materiel.
+The U.S. estimates Russia has lost a bit more than 10 percent of the overall combat capability it had at the start of the fight, including troops and tanks and other materiel.

 The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population, according to the United Nations.